Layers

 Data layers

-To add a data layer to a map or scene, you typically add imagery or tile layers first, and then polygons, lines, and points layers last.
+To add a to a map or scene, you typically add imagery or tile layers first, and then polygons, lines, and points layers last.
 A map or scene controls the order of the layers, and the map or scene view combines the layers to create the final display.

 Add data layers to a map